All articles

 • 65% of Gen Z have used TikTok as a search engine.

-• But only 25% of Gen Z find it effective for finding information.
+• But only 25% of Gen Z actually find it effective for finding information.

-• Gen Z preference for TikTok over Google as a primary search engine actually dropped from 8% in 2024 to 4% in 2026.
+• Gen Z's stated preference for TikTok over Google as their go-to search engine fell from 8% in 2024 to 4% in 2026.

-• Audio is indexable.
-TikTok transcribes spoken words.
-If you say "best CRM for small business" out loud in the first three seconds, you have just told the algorithm what to rank you for.
+• Audio is searchable.
+TikTok transcribes the spoken word.
+If you say "best CRM for small business" out loud in the first three seconds, you have told the system exactly what to rank you for.
+We treat the script like a target keyword, not an afterthought.

 • Completion rate is king.
-A 15-second video watched all the way through outperforms a 60-second video watched 40% of the way through.
-Watch time is more useful than likes or shares.
+A 15-second video watched to the end beats a 60-second one watched 40% through.
+Watch time tells the algorithm far more than a like ever will.

 • Comments are search content.
-Users type questions into comments.
-The algorithm reads them.
-Pinned creator comments with extra keywords are a real, working tactic.
+Viewers type questions into the comments, and the algorithm reads them.
+A pinned creator comment stuffed with one more long-tail variation is a real, working tactic.

-• Follower count does not directly help.
-TikTok has confirmed this.
-A 200-follower account can outrank a 2-million-follower account on a specific query if the video matches intent better.
+• A small account can beat a huge one.
+Because follower count is not a direct ranking factor, a 200-follower account can outrank a 2-million-follower account on a specific query if the video matches intent better.

-That last point is why TikTok is genuinely different from Google.
+That levelling effect is why TikTok is genuinely different from Google.
 On Google, domain authority compounds for years.
-On TikTok, every video starts close to zero and earns its placement on its own merits.
-It is closer to how I described the levelling effect in the breakdown of zero-click search visibility strategy, where the rules of who wins attention have shifted under everyone's feet.
+On TikTok, almost every video starts near zero and earns its placement on its own merits.
+The discipline of doing keyword research properly still applies, you just run it per platform now.

 The pattern from 100 top-ranking commercial TikToks

-I picked queries with clear buying intent and pulled the top three results for each.
+We picked queries with obvious buying intent and pulled the top three results for each.
 Beauty, software, fitness, finance, food.
-Then I logged the same data points for every video: hook style, length, audio type, caption format, hashtag count, on-screen text, creator type, comment behaviour.
+Then we logged the same data points for every video: hook style, length, audio type, caption format, hashtag count, on-screen text, creator type and comment behaviour.

 1. The first three seconds carry more weight than the next thirty

-Every single top-ranking video opened with the keyword spoken or shown on screen within three seconds.
-Not as a teaser.
-As a direct statement.
+Every single top-ranking video opened with the keyword spoken or shown on screen inside three seconds.
+Not teased.
+Stated.
 "I tried six CRMs.
 This is the only one I'd buy again."
 "These are the best running shoes for flat feet, full stop."
 No intro music, no logo bumper, no slow build.

-If a creator started with "Hey guys, welcome back to my channel", they were not in the top three.
+If a creator opened with "Hey guys, welcome back to my channel", they were not in the top three.
 Ever.
+Not once across 100 videos.

 2. On-screen text mirrors the audio, word for word

-About 92 of the 100 videos had a permanent text caption on screen that repeated the spoken keyword.
-Sometimes verbatim.
-Sometimes a tightened version.
-This is double indexing: the audio transcript and the OCR scan both confirm what the video is about.
+About 92 of the 100 videos had a permanent caption on screen repeating the spoken keyword.
+Sometimes verbatim, sometimes a tightened version.
+We think of it as double-confirming: the spoken word and the on-screen text both tell the platform what the video is about.
+Belt and braces.

 3. Captions are written like meta descriptions, not Instagram captions

 A typical winning caption: "Best CRM for solo founders in 2026.
-I switched 3 times before landing on this one. #saas #smallbusiness"
+Switched 3 times before landing on this one. #saas #smallbusiness"

-A typical losing caption: "OMG you guys had to try this and let me know what you think in the comments below #fyp #foryou #viral #trending #saas #saastips #saashack #entrepreneur"
+A typical losing caption: "OMG you guys had to try this and lmk what you think in the comments below #fyp #foryou #viral #trending #saas #saastips #saashack #entrepreneur"

 4. Comments are part of the content

-The top videos averaged a pinned creator comment that added one or two extra long-tail keywords.
-Examples I saw: "Pricing breakdown in part 2", "Use code SOLO for the discount", "Yes it integrates with Gmail and Outlook".
+The top videos almost all had a pinned creator comment adding one or two extra long-tail keywords.
+Real examples we saw: "Full pricing breakdown in part 2", "Use code SOLO for the discount", "Yes it integrates with Gmail and Outlook".

 That is search content.
-The algorithm reads it.
-The viewers read it.
-And it gives you a second shot at matching a query you did not fit in the caption.
+The algorithm reads it, the viewers read it, and it gives you a second shot at matching a query you could not fit in the caption.
+Most brands leave their comments empty.
+Free real estate, ignored.

 5. The "is X worth it" format dominates review queries

-For any query of the form "is [product] worth it" or "[product] honest review", the top-ranking videos followed an identical structure: the creator on camera, talking head style, no fancy editing, sometimes filmed in a car or kitchen.
-The takeaway was always front-loaded.
+For any query shaped like "is [product] worth it" or "[product] honest review", the top videos followed a near-identical structure: the creator on camera, talking-head style, no fancy editing, often filmed in a car or a kitchen.
+The verdict was always front-loaded.
 "Short answer: yes, but only if you're [specific user type]."

-Polished agency-style videos almost never won these queries.
-Casual-feeling videos almost always did.
-Authenticity is not just a vibe.
-On TikTok, it is a ranking factor by proxy, because it drives completion rate.
+Polished, agency-shot videos almost never won these queries.
+Casual-feeling ones almost always did.
+We are not romanticising amateurism here.
+On TikTok, authenticity is effectively a ranking factor by proxy, because it drives completion rate, and completion rate is what the algorithm rewards.

 6. Sound choice matters less than people claim

 Maybe a third of the top videos used a trending sound.
-The rest used original audio, voiceover, or no music at all.
-The trending sound advice you see in most TikTok SEO posts applies to the For You Page, not to search.
-For commercial search queries, original spoken content tends to perform better because it carries the keyword.
+The rest used original audio, voiceover or no music at all.
+The "always use a trending sound" advice you see in most TikTok SEO posts is For You Page advice, not search advice.
+For commercial queries, original spoken content tends to perform better, simply because it carries the keyword the platform needs to hear.

 7. Length sits in a tight band

-The vast majority of winning videos clocked in between 21 and 47 seconds.
-Long enough to give a real answer.
-Short enough to keep completion rate above 70%.
-Anything under 15 seconds tended to feel like a trailer with no payoff.
-Anything over 60 seconds bled watch time.
+The vast majority of winners landed between 21 and 47 seconds.
+Long enough to give a real answer, short enough to keep completion above 70%.
+Anything under 15 seconds felt like a trailer with no film attached.
+Anything over 60 bled watch time.

 What this means for SEOs and brands in 2026

-If you have been treating TikTok like a brand awareness channel, you have been leaving demand on the table.
-Here is the practical playbook based on what I just covered.
+If you have been treating TikTok as a brand-awareness channel and nothing more, you have been leaving demand on the table.
+Here is the practical playbook based on everything above.

-Build a TikTok keyword list the same way you build a Google one
+Build a TikTok keyword list the way you build a Google one

-Use the TikTok search bar.
+Open the TikTok search bar.
 Type your seed keyword.
-Look at the autocomplete suggestions, the "Others searched for" chips, and the related queries.
-Cross-reference against Google search volume data so you know which queries have real demand.
+Watch the autocomplete suggestions, the "Others searched for" chips and the related queries.
+Cross-reference against Google search volume so you know which queries carry real demand.
 Then check the top three results for each.
-If they are weak, sparse, or two years old, that is your opening.
+If they are weak, sparse or two years stale, that is your opening.
+We run this the same disciplined way we approach on-page and technical SEO for clients, the difference is the platform, not the rigour.

 Match the format of the winners, not the format of your brand

-The biggest mistake I see is brands trying to make TikToks that look like LinkedIn videos with extra cuts.
-The platform rewards a very specific format for commercial queries.
-Talking head, keyword in the first three seconds, on-screen text matching the audio, casual delivery.
-Either commit to that format or do not show up at all.
+The biggest mistake we see is brands making TikToks that look like LinkedIn videos with extra cuts.
+The platform rewards a very specific format for commercial queries: talking head, keyword in the first three seconds, on-screen text matching the audio, casual delivery.
+Either commit to that format or do not bother showing up.
+A glossy, over-produced video on a search query is money set on fire.

 Treat the caption like a search snippet

 You have around 150 characters of useful real estate.
 Use them.
-Primary keyword, secondary keyword, soft CTA.
-Two to four hashtags.
+Primary keyword, secondary keyword, soft CTA, two to four hashtags.
 Do not stuff.
-The platform's quality demotion rules, as covered in Adobe's TikTok search guide, penalise spammy hashtag walls and engagement-bait language.
+The same principles we apply to writing for Google work here, with a tighter character count and zero patience for spam.

 Use comments as content extensions

-Pin a comment that adds a long-tail keyword variation, a clarification, or a follow-up answer.
-Reply with video to your top comments.
+Pin a comment that adds a long-tail variation, a clarification or a follow-up answer.
+Reply to your best comments with a video.
 Each reply is a new indexable piece of content tied to the original.
+This is one of the cheapest wins on the platform and almost nobody bothers.

 Layer, do not replace